 Open Access and your publishing contract

-As an author, you can help support the idea of Open Access by being far-sighted with your copyright.
+As an author, you can promote the idea of Open Access by making thoughtful choices about how to manage your copyright.

 Open Access and your publishing contract

-If possible, favour open access journals for your publication.
+If possible, favor open access journals for your publication.

-We recommend that you generally add a corresponding section to author contracts with "conventional" publishers:
+We recommend to add a corresponding section to author contracts with traditional publishers.

 Delete the word "exclusive" or similar wording in the publishing contract and add the following text: